isaacecheatham/udemy_webdevbootcamp/README.md

 # udemy_webdevbootcamp
 All my course work and sandboxes from the web dev bootcamp on Udemy

-Throughout the course I learned the following technologies and some of which are reflected in these files.
+Throughout the course I learned or reviewed the following technologies and some of which are reflected in these files.

     HTML5
     CSS3